 Never assume that a child has perfect hearing, just because children are untainted by the world.
 Hearing damage can actually occur within the womb or can also be the result of poor prenatal development.
 A hearing screen can detect any problems with hearing long before a child can tell us.
-This is an important step at creating a quality life for a child.
+This is an important step in creating a quality life for a child.

 When to administer a hearing screen

 A hearing screen should be conducted as soon as possible, and not after a child has endured problems in school or other areas of life.
 Preventing these issues can provide a much higher quality of life for the child, and decrease risks of symptoms later in life as well.

 A hearing screen must first be conducted as early as one month after birth to ensure proper attention is given to the hearing function.
 It’s important to actually schedule the test before the infant ever leaves the hospital if possible.

 If the infant doesn’t pass the hearing screen, they will need to take a full hearing exam no later than 3 months post-screening.
 If for any reason an infant’s hearing loss is undetected, there are measures for remedying this situation later in childhood.